sdsc-innovation/cookiecutter-python/README.md

  * The [`src` layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) is used, to enforce proper use of [editable](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) installation during development.
  * [Poetry](https://python-poetry.org/) is used as build system instead of [PyPA](https://www.pypa.io/en/latest/)'s [Setuptools](https://setuptools.pypa.io/en/latest/), as the configuration syntax is cleaner.
 However, if you require CPython extensions, you will need to use [Setuptools extension system](https://setuptools.pypa.io/en/latest/userguide/ext_modules.html).
  * `requirements.txt` is used to define development dependencies.
 An `environment.yml` is also provided for [Conda](http://conda.io) users.
- * [Black](https://black.readthedocs.io/en/stable/) is used for code formatting, using the default configuration.
+ * [Ruff](https://docs.astral.sh/ruff/) is used for code formatting and linting, using mostly the default configuration.
  * [pytest](https://pytest.org/) is used for unit testing, as the standard `unittest` module tends to be more verbose.
  * [mypy](https://mypy-lang.org/) is suggested for static type checking.
- * [pylint](https://www.pylint.org/) is suggested for static code analysis.
  * [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) is pre-configured to run unit tests on [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).
- * [pre-commit](https://pre-commit.com/) hooks are configured to enforce Black, and also some quality-of-life [built-in tools](https://github.com/pre-commit/pre-commit-hooks).
+ * [pre-commit](https://pre-commit.com/) hooks are configured to enforce Ruff, and also some quality-of-life [built-in tools](https://github.com/pre-commit/pre-commit-hooks).

 ## References